rtaylor034/datapack-archive-unfinished/README.md

 A rewriting of [GConstruct v1](https://github.com/rtaylor034/datapack-archive-unfinished#gconstruct-v1) that followed my personal standards and fresh implementations.
 ### Current State Provides
 A dev-system for easily adding crafting recipes.<br>
-*This one was different from [GConstruct v1](https://github.com/rtaylor034/datapack-archive-unfinished#gconstruct-v1) becuase it directly used the vanilla crafting table and not a custom crafter block.*
+*This was different from [GConstruct v1](https://github.com/rtaylor034/datapack-archive-unfinished#gconstruct-v1) becuase it used the vanilla crafting table directly and not a custom crafter block.*

 An internal API for adding custom blocks with and without GUI.